-The complete system to be built should be a working second-order Sigma-Delta modulator.
+The complete system to be built should be a working first-order Sigma-Delta modulator.
 The total system is shown in Figure 1.
-The main components to be designed are two integrators, a 3-bit flash-ADC, and a 3-bit DAC.
+The main components to be designed are an integrator, a 3-bit flash-ADC, and a 3-bit DAC.
 The switched-cap integrators require an Operational amplifier (OP).
 A schematic of a suitable OP will be given to you in order to save some time.
-The digital filter that is needed after the Sigma-Delta modulator will hopefully be designed by another group.
-If possible, it will be an option to combine these two projects.
-However, the digital filtering can be done in Matlab when doing chip measurements.
+The digital filter that is needed after the Sigma-Delta modulator can be done in Matlab when doing chip measurements.

-Figure 1: Second-order Sigma-Delta modulator architecture.
+Figure 1: First-order Sigma-Delta modulator architecture.

-The target for this design will be to meet the Bluetooth standard.
-Assuming no variable-gain amplifier (VGA) precedes the ADC about 80dB dynamic range is required over a 500kHz bandwidth.
-The dynamic range (SNR=Signal-to-noise ratio) that can achieved with a second-order Sigma-Delta modulator can be calculated as
+The target for this design will be to achieve about 55-60dB dynamic range over a 500kHz bandwidth.
+The dynamic range (SNR=Signal-to-noise ratio) that can achieved with a first-order Sigma-Delta modulator can be calculated as

-$SNR = 6.02 \cdot N + 1.76 - 12.9 + 50 \log(OSR)$
+$$SNR = 6.02 \cdot N + 1.76 - 5.17 + 30 \log(OSR)$$

 Where N is the number of bits from the quantizer, and OSR is the oversampling ratio (X times the nyquist frequency).
-Using a sampling frequency of 32MHz

-(OSR=32MHz/(2\500kHz)=32) gives an SNR of about 82dB.
-This is equivalent with a 13.3-bit ADC!
+Using a sampling frequency of 32MHz (OSR = 32 MHz / (2 \ 500 kHz) = 32) gives an SNR of about 60dB.
+This is equivalent with a 9.6-bit ADC!